alpharou/QT2/README.md

 TODO LIST:

-To actually write the QuadTree.
+To write the GUI for mobile control.
-To get the interface running.